PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THE SITE ARE CLICKABLE LINKS

 I have had some health problems but the care I have received has been excellent and generally very quick.

 We live in a basin with mountains on 3 sides of us and sea in 2 directions 30km away.
 There is so much to see in the Peloponnese.

-In September this year I went to Nafplio to stay for a few nights so that I could explore the town itself, from there I visited Epidaurus, Tiryns and Mycenae.
+In September a few years ago I went to Nafplio to stay for a few nights so that I could explore the town itself, from there I visited Epidaurus, Tiryns and Mycenae.

 The excavations there are ongoing and every time we visit they have unearthed something new - it is amazing to see mosaic floors uncovered that are 2,700 years old!!